 Posted by Therese Coen, Coordinator of the Centering Prayer Group

-My spiritual journey started a few years after I moved San Francisco.
+My spiritual journey started a few years after I moved to San Francisco.
 I was a cradle Catholic but I had compartmentalized my Catholic faith to Sundays, brief prayers and an odd retreat here and there, plus volunteering but nothing life changing.
 I didn’t know how to integrate my faith into my busy day.
 I was overstretched with my career, social life and outdoor activities.
 I was comfortable with a culture that wanted religious beliefs to be “private,” because I was inarticulate regarding my faith.
 I had received no Catholic formation since I had made my confirmation at 12 years of age.
 Additionally, while I grew up in a practicing Catholic home, there was no discussion of religion around our kitchen table.
 The family bible was used to record our key sacraments.

 During Lent in 1995, the parish priest Fr.
 Gagan S.J. invited speakers into our parish to share with us a variety of different ways of praying.
 During this series, I resonated with Centering Prayer, a silent prayer method, which was introduced by a Trappist monk, priest and Abbott, Fr.
 Thomas Keating O.C.S.O. as a means of helping people living in today’s frenetically paced world, to prepare themselves for God’s gift of Contemplation.
 Through God’s grace, Centering Prayer, was a game changer for me.
 This simple silent prayer method, is based upon Matt 6:6, “When you want to pray enter your inner room, and pray to your Father in secret and your Father who sees in secret, will reward you.”
 Centering Prayer teaches us to let go of our thoughts and to just ‘be’ with the Lord without words, with the intention of consenting to His presence and His action within.